Google Cloud research credits expand to nonprofits

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-Google today announced that Google Cloud research credits, which give researchers access to computing resources via Google Cloud, is expanding to researchers at nonprofit institutions.
+Google today announced that Google Cloud research credits, which give researchers access to computing resources via Google Cloud, are expanding to researchers at nonprofit institutions.
 Previously, only researchers at government and academic research institutions were eligible, limiting the scope of work that could be managed and analyzed using Google Cloud services.

 “This initiative is part of our ongoing efforts to make the advantages of cloud research available to more people everywhere — and to drive more discoveries faster,” Google senior program manager for academic research Eleazar Ortiz wrote in a blog post.
 “We know that the researchers of the future need the best resources now.”

 The use of big data and analytics is increasing across organizations, including those in the nonprofit sector.
-According to a PwrdBy survey, 73% of nonprofits believe that AI innovation aligns with their missions and 75% believe that AI makes their lives easier, particularly in areas like donor categorization, routine back-office tasks, and “mission-driven” initiatives.
-But there remain significant barriers for nonprofits to build their own AI solutions or adopt third-party products — chiefly cost, resources, and time.
+According to a PwrdBy survey, 73% of nonprofits believe AI innovation aligns with their missions and 75% believe AI makes their lives easier, particularly in areas like donor categorization, routine back-office tasks, and “mission-driven” initiatives.
+But there remain significant barriers for nonprofits looking to build their own AI solutions or adopt third-party products — chiefly cost, resources, and time.

-“Nonprofits often lack the financial resources or organizational capabilities to innovate through technology,” reads a recent Brookings Institution study, which identified finance, human resources, communications, fighting abusive behavior, and sustainability as applications for AI in at nonprofit organizations.
+“Nonprofits often lack the financial resources or organizational capabilities to innovate through technology,” reads a recent Brookings Institution study that identified finance, human resources, communications, fighting abusive behavior, and sustainability as applications for AI at nonprofit organizations.
 “Most nonprofits struggle with small budgets and inadequate staffing, and they fall behind the cutting edge of new technologies [like AI].
-This limits their group’s efficiency and effectiveness, and makes it difficult to have the kind of impact they would like.”
+This limits their group’s efficiency and effectiveness and makes it difficult to have the kind of impact they would like.”

 Google Cloud credits